 Strict Ignition Interlock Laws Significantly Reduced Drunk Driving Deaths

-Posted on behalf of Janet, Jenner & Suggs on Feb 06, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on February 6, 2017 in Car Accident Blog Posts

 A new study is one of the first to show that requiring all drunk driving offenders to install ignition interlock devices in their cars can significantly reduce fatal drunk driving accidents.

 Between 1982 and 2013, states with laws that required all drunk driving offenders to install these devices in their cars experienced a seven percent reduction in fatal drunk driving crashes, according to Ignition Interlock Laws: Effects on Fatal Motor Vehicle Crashes, 1982-2013, a study from Johns Hopkins Bloomberg School of Public Health.

 An ignition interlock is a breathalyzer that prevents a car from starting until the driver breathes into it and the device confirms his or her blood alcohol concentration (BAC) is below the legal limit.
 If the driver’s BAC is above the legal limit, the device prevents the car from starting.

 Researchers estimate that ignition interlock devices saved 1,250 lives in states with laws that require these devices to be installed in the cars of drunk drivers after their first offense.

 There are 28 states, along with Washington, D.C., that have ignition interlock laws.
 However, Massachusetts requires these devices only after a second conviction for a drunk driving offense.

 Massachusetts and other states with less-strict ignition interlock laws saw a two percent decrease in fatal drunk driving accidents during the study period.

 Researchers began studying drunk driving fatalities in states with all-offender ignition interlock laws for five years before the laws were implemented.
 This allowed them to measure the effect of these laws on impaired driving deaths.